Lauren Milliet

-Lauren Milliet (born December 1, 1996) is an American soccer midfielder who plays for Racing Louisville of the National Women's Soccer League (NWSL).
+Lauren Milliet Stopforth (born December 1, 1996) is an American professional soccer midfielder who plays for Racing Louisville of the National Women's Soccer League (NWSL).

 Club career

 North Carolina Courage

 Milliet was chosen by the North Carolina Courage in the second round with the 14th overall pick in the 2019 NWSL College Draft.

 Racing Louisville FC

 Milliet was chosen by Racing Louisville FC in the 2020 NWSL Expansion Draft.
-She has appeared in every Racing match since joining the club, scoring her first goal for the team in a 3-0 win over the Kansas City Current on April 2 in the NWSL Challenge Cup.
+She has appeared in every Racing match since joining the club, scoring her first goal for the team in a 3–0 win over the Kansas City Current on April 2 in the NWSL Challenge Cup.

 College career

 Milliet started in all 77 of her appearances for Colorado College, tallying 21 goals and 16 assists.
 The midfielder was the 14th overall pick in the 2019 NWSL draft as just the second player to be selected from Colorado College.

+Personal life

+Milliet married Cameron Stopforth on December 20, 2022.